Logi Info v14.0 Enhancements

 For information about configuring the "Allow Zoom Control" attribute, see Analysis Grid Developers - Controlling Feature Access.

 You can now apply filters on aggregates in your Analysis Grid.
 Prior to this enhancement, if you wanted to apply a filter to your Analysis Grid, you could only choose a column or field that was available in the Filter Column drop-down menu, which did not include aggregate values.
+This feature is only supported on the following database versions:

 In the example below we grouped the columns Reorder Level and Discontinued.
 Then, we applied an aggregate of Count on the Product Id column, Discount on the Supplier Id column, and Average on the Unit Price column: